 Goodbye House by Frank Asch focuses on that kids get a lot of security from the familiar and may need to say goodbye to it before feeling at ease about a move.
-Little Bear is moving to a new home but before he can jump into the moving truck to go to his new home he tells his parents that there is something he’s forgot.
+Little Bear is moving to a new home but before he can jump into the moving truck to go to his new home he tells his parents that there is something he’s forgotten.
 As he goes through the empty rooms it turns out that he simply forgot to say goodbye.
 I generally have a low tolerance for sentimental things ( says the woman who was crying as she pulled out of the preschool on the last day of class…) and this book is very sentimental but there is a great reason for this and that’s closure.

 My Best Friend Moved Away by Nancy Carlson was a huge hit with my son who is still sad about our neighbor moving at Christmas and knows we have an upcoming move as well.
-This book deals with children missing their friends, reminicing about the friendship and trying to deal with the heart wrenching task of bonding with someone new.
-My 4.5 year old followed the book well, and even clued into my one and only issue.
-Which is that in the end a new girl about the same age moves in to give the book a happy ending.
+This book deals with children missing their friends, reminiscing about the friendship, and trying to deal with the heart-wrenching task of bonding with someone new.
+My 4.5-year-old followed the book well and even clued into my one and only issue.
+Which is that in the end, a new girl moves in to give the book a happy ending.

 A Kiss Goodbye by Audrey Penn is a sequel to one of my favorite books “The Kissing Hand”.
-In this book Chester the little raccoon has to leave his home to move to anther tree because his is being chopped down.
+In this book, Chester, the little raccoon, has to leave his home.
+They move to another tree because his is being chopped down.
 This book really focuses on the feelings of fear of the unknown, the loss of security and the uncertainty that comes with moving.
-Feelings that even as a 34 year old mom and veteran mover I am still facing!
-This is a great book and while you grab it grab all the other books the library has by this author, you won’t regret it.
+Feelings that even as a 34-year-old mom and veteran mover I am still facing!
+This is a great book.
+While you grab it, grab all the other books the library has by this author.
+You won’t regret it.